Serving those who have served

 FTK9 program dogs are purpose-bred and carefully selected for exceptional health, temperament and intelligence.

 Our program dogs grow up in both family environments (through the generosity of our Foster Families) and in our FTK9 Boarding School.
 Program dogs receive comprehensive training in obedience, social skills, public environments and specific task training, along with all veterinary care, grooming and training at no cost to their Handler.
-In addition, our SDs are owned and supported by FTK9 with training and recertification throughout our SD’s entire working life.
+In addition, our SDs are owned and supported by FTK9 with training and recertification throughout our SD’s entire working life and provided at no upfront cost to eligible program participants.

 FTK9’s Service Dogs are raised and trained at our Headquarters in Pembroke Ontario for the first 18 to 24 months of their life and have an eight to ten year working life.
-All food, veterinary care and training are provided during this time.
-As such our Service Dogs are valued at $40,000.
+All food, veterinary care and training are provided during this time, as such our Service Dogs are valued at $40,000 each.

 Each dog is provided free of charge to eligible clients.